adyen-examples/adyen-step-by-step-integration-workshop/README.md

     }
 }

-function handleResponse(response, component) {
+// Step 10 - Handles responses, do a simple redirect based on the result. function handleResponse(response, component) {
     // Step 13 - If there's an action, handle it, otherwise redirect the user to the correct page based on the resultCode. if (response.action) {